Boris Johnson says ‘women must be heard,’ amid outrage over police action at Sarah Everard vigil

 On Saturday, police broke up a vigil-turned-protest in south London by people mourning Everard, 33, who was last seen walking home on March 3 and whose remains were found in a large bag last week.

-Wayne Couzens, a 48-year-old police constable, was charged with abduction and murder in the case.
-Couzens served in the Metropolitan Police Service’s parliamentary and diplomatic protection command.
+Wayne Couzens, a 48-year-old police constable, was charged with kidnap and murder in the case.
+Couzens served in the Metropolitan Police Service’s division of parliamentary and diplomatic protection.

-As images of women pinned to the ground by officers and being arrested during the Saturday vigil spread widely, there were calls for Metropolitan Police Commissioner Cressida Dick to resign over her force’s handling of the crowd.
+As images of women being pinned to the ground by officers and arrested during the Saturday vigil spread widely, there were calls for Metropolitan Police Commissioner Cressida Dick to resign over her force’s handling of the crowd.

 Dick defended the officers’ actions, noting that the event — however heartfelt and well-intentioned — was “an unlawful gathering” that posed “a considerable risk to people’s health.”